 Message-Driven systems, providing a loosely-coupled, location transparent foundation capable of supporting isolated, autonomous services allow us to be elastic (supporting any amount of user load while only using the exact amount of resource necessary) and resilient (allowing our systems to always be available, even in the face of failure).
 If we’re message-driven, elastic and resilient then we can accomplish the ultimate goal – we can be responsive to users under any and all circumstances.

-Lightbend technologies like Akka Platform, Cloudflow, and Cloudstate embrace and implement these principles.
+Lightbend technologies like Akka, and Kalix embrace and implement these principles.
 They provide a runtime which provides the foundations upon which Reactive Microservices and real-time streaming systems can be built easily and quickly by development teams.

 Lightbend technologies deliver the following key business benefits.